-- Enrollment full year projection with prelim SU24 included. - Notes - Initiatives are projected to exceed budget with the Early Childhood Education pathway, ADN program expansion, EMT program, Healthcare Administration track, and the Direct Support Professionals micro credential leading the way. - Non-initiative in state enrollment is projected to grow by 7%, breaking a decade long trend of declining in state enrollment. - Summer 24 exceeded expectations and prior year due to generally higher demand than usual, the ADN program expansion, and the Direct Support Professionals micro credential. - The Second Chance Pell prison program performed below expectations due to challenges in gaining access to students which is an unpredictable and inherent risk to the revenue stream of this program.
+- Initiatives are projected to exceed budget with the Early Childhood Education pathway, ADN program expansion, EMT program, Healthcare Administration track, and the Direct Support Professionals micro credential leading the way. - o In state enrollment before initiatives is projected to grow by 8%, breaking a decade long trend of declining in state enrollment. - o Summer 24 exceeded expectations and prior year due to generally higher demand than usual, the ADN program expansion, and the Direct Support Professionals micro credential. - The Second Chance Pell prison program performed below expectations due to challenges in gaining access to students which is an unpredictable and inherent risk to the revenue stream of this program.